Malpractice insurance: Do acupuncturists need it?

 More and more Americans are turning to alternative medicine to cure their ailments, which is good news for the nation’s acupuncturists.
-(Read about this phenomenon in “Complementary and alternative medicine in the United States.”)
 With more work, of course, comes exposure to more hazards.
 And since your reputation is closely entwined with your continued success, it’s important you get all the facts when it comes to potential malpractice suits.

 You probably have a ton of questions.
 Is malpractice insurance really necessary for an acupuncturist?
 What are the costs and long-term benefits?
-What can I expect should I be taken to court for negligence or improper technique?
+When might an acupuncturist be taken to court for negligence or improper technique?

 Read on to find out why malpractice insurance (also called professional liability or errors and omissions insurance) is a key part of every acupuncturist’s risk management arsenal and how you can keep your practice protected.